Hooterville: Citizens

+Known locations

 Drucker's Store

 Sam Drucker is the proprietor of Hooterville's general store.
 It is the kind of old-fashioned store where the grocer retrieves many of the items from shelves behind the counter.
 Drucker sells typical food and household goods, and at times sells such oddities as nail polish that's also a bathtub sealant, as well as dehydrated chickens: "Just add water and bones, and let it sit for a couple hours."
 He also keeps a pickle barrel full of plastic pickles.
 Customers are allowed to shop on credit, although Drucker frequently (and exasperatedly) reminds them of their outstanding bills.
 Drucker's Store is the closest thing Hooterville has to a social club.
 The locals often come in to chit-chat, or to play checkers, or to rant and rave about community issues.
 And, on election day, they cast their votes at Drucker's.
 Exterior shots of the store show a sign that says "Sam Drucker's General Store", but everyone (including Sam Drucker) mostly calls the store either "Drucker's Store" or just "Drucker's".

-Post Office
+Post office

 The Hooterville post office is located in Drucker's Store.
 One of Sam Drucker's quirks is that he insists on putting on his official postal worker hat and standing behind a small regulation post office grille next to the register whenever his role switches from storekeeper to postmaster.
 Drucker takes great pride in his association with the Post Office Department, and he's also very pleased that his patrons must come to his store to get their mail.
 In the 1960s, rural post offices were often located in stores, and some still exist even today.
-The Green Acres fourth season episode "Old Mail Day" is about the day when Sam Drucker cleans his store and Hootervillians gather to receive the lost old mail that he finds.
-A lost letter from 1917 informs Fred Ziffel that he has been drafted into the army to fight in World War I. There is no Rural Free Delivery (RFD) in Hooterville; when new resident Oliver Douglas petitions his Congressman for it to be initiated, Drucker is shocked to learn that an obscure (and fictitious) postal regulation requires him to carry the entire route himself — by bicycle.
+The Green Acres fourth-season episode "Old Mail Day" is about the day when Sam Drucker cleans his store and Hootervillians gather to receive the lost old mail that he finds.
+A lost letter from 1917 informs Fred Ziffel that he has been drafted into the army to fight in World War I. There is no Rural Free Delivery (RFD) in Hooterville; when new resident Oliver Douglas petitions his Congressman for it to be initiated, Drucker is shocked to learn that an obscure (and fictitious) postal regulation requires him to carry the entire route himself— by bicycle.
 (This situation is, obviously, soon corrected.)
-In the 1990 made-for-television film, "Return to Green Acres", actor Frank Cady in character as Sam Drucker states that the Hooterville ZIP Code is 40516½; the real-life ZIP codes 40516 and 40517 are used by the city of Lexington, Kentucky.
+In the 1990 made-for-television film Return to Green Acres, actor Frank Cady in character as Sam Drucker states that the Hooterville ZIP Code is 40516½; the real-life ZIP codes 40516 and 40517 are used by the city of Lexington, Kentucky.